czbiohub-sf/pomelo/README.md

 tk 2023; doi: https://doi.org/tk

-The two folders called "supplemental_materials..." contain both the inputs and output plots for the Treponema example in Glascock et al & the Rickettsia example in the companion papper by Medicielo et al.
+The two folders called "supplemental_materials..." contain both the inputs and output plots for the Treponema example in Glascock et al & the Rickettsia example in the companion paper by Medicielo et al.:

 **Evolutionary genomics identifies host-directed therapeutics to treat intracellular bacterial infections**